yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ##### MO-CORE

-This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, and any combination of multiclass/dualclass to include kits.
+This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, Shaman, and any combination of multiclass/dualclass to include kits.
 This script will constantly Turn Undead when the V key is pressed and will cast pre-buffing spells when the D key is pressed.
 If the character is able, the script will constantly be detecting traps.

 ##### MO-MONK